microsoft/AzureTRE/docs/tre-admins/troubleshooting-guide.md

   ![Bastion](../assets/bastion.png "Bastion")

 1. After logging in you should check the status of **cloud-init** which is used to bootstrap the machine with docker and start the processor.
-Log files for cloud init are
+Log files for cloud init are:

    - `/var/log/cloud-init.log`
    - `/var/log/cloud-init-output.log`